Gangaaaah/Retail_Business_Analysis/README.md

 Ensured data was properly inserted into the sales table

-🧹 Day 2 — Data Cleaning & Preprocessing
+🧹 — Data Cleaning & Preprocessing

 Checked for missing values across all columns using SQL